On this page

 Who can apply?

 Do you want to apply for the Culture Capital Loan for your organisation?
-You must be able to show that you have an operating loss over the year 2020 as a result of the corona pandemic.
+You must be able to show that you have an operating loss over 2020 and/or 2021 as a result of the corona pandemic.
 Do you want to apply for your sole proprietorship?
-You must be able to prove that you have suffered a loss in income in 2020 as a result of the corona crisis.
+You must be able to prove that you have suffered a loss in income in 2020 and/or 2021 as a result of the corona crisis.
 In any case you must fulfil the conditions:

 - Your business is established in the Netherlands.